-- A. No physical or mental impairment exists and is substantiated by medical, psychological, or other case data. - B. A physical or mental impairment exists; however, the impairment does not result in a substantial impediment to employment based on counselor analysis of information obtained during the assessment. - C. The counselor has demonstrated by clear and convincing evidence that the applicant is incapable of benefiting from VR services in employment outcome due to the severity of the applicant's disability, and this is demonstrated through participation in TWEs.
+- A. No physical or mental impairment exists and is substantiated by medical, psychological, or other case data. - B. A physical or mental impairment exists; however, the impairment does not result in a substantial impediment to employment based on the counselor's analysis of information obtained during the assessment. - C. The counselor has demonstrated by clear and convincing evidence that the applicant cannot benefit from VR services in employment outcomes due to the severity of the applicant's disability, which is demonstrated through participation in TWEs.
 When an applicant has been determined incapable of benefiting from VR services, a referral must be made to a local provider of extended employment. - D. VR services are not required for the individual to enter, return to, or maintain employment.

 3.2.5.1 Procedures for Determining Ineligibility.
 Provide an opportunity for full consultation with the applicant or, as appropriate, the applicant's representative prior to determining ineligibility.
-The applicant may be excluded from consultation if he/she refuses to consult, is unavailable, or whose whereabouts are unknown.
-The case record must contain documentation of a reasonable effort made to afford him/her an opportunity for consultation prior to case closure.
-The appropriate reason for closure and rationale for the decision must be included in the case closure document.
+The applicant may be excluded from consultation if they refuse to consult, is unavailable, or whose whereabouts are unknown.
+The case record must contain documentation of a reasonable effort made to afford them an opportunity for consultation before case closure.
+The case closure document must include the appropriate reason for the closure and the rationale for the decision.

-Inform the applicant or, as appropriate, the applicant's representative in writing.
-Supplement as necessary with other appropriate modes of communication consistent with the informed choice of the individual.
+Inform the applicant or, as appropriate, the applicant's representative in writing-supplement as necessary with other proper modes of communication consistent with the individual's informed choice.
 Include the reasons for the determination and information regarding the participant's rights and responsibilities.

-Refer the applicant to any other agencies or facilities as appropriate, including independent living centers, extended employment providers, etc.
+Refer the applicant to other appropriate agencies or facilities, such as independent living centers and extended employment providers.

 3.2.5.2 Annual Review of Ineligibility Decision.
-When ineligibility is based on the applicant's inability to benefit in employment outcome, the counselor must review the determination within 12 months of the date that ineligibility was declared.
+When ineligibility is based on the applicant's inability to benefit from employment outcome, the counselor must review the determination within 12 months of the date that ineligibility was declared.

 The purpose of the annual review is to consider new information or changes in circumstances that may affect the determination that the applicant "cannot benefit in terms of an employment outcome."
-Reviews are made on an individual basis with the applicant or, as appropriate, the applicant's representative.
+Reviews are made individually with the applicant or, as appropriate, the applicant's representative.

 Continuation of annual reviews of ineligibility after the initial annual review will occur only at the request of the applicant or, as appropriate, the applicant's representative.
-This may occur any time after the initial review.
+This may occur at any time after the initial review.
 Conditions applicable to the initial review will apply to additional reviews.

-Annual review is not required in cases in which:
+The annual review is not required in cases in which:

-- the applicant has refused services/review; - the individual is unavailable; - the individual's whereabouts are unknown; or - the ineligibility decision is based on the nonexistence of a disabling condition, no substantial impediment to employment, or VR services not being required.
+- the applicant has refused services/review; - the individual is unavailable: - the individual's whereabouts are unknown; or - the ineligibility decision is based on the nonexistence of a disabling condition, no substantial impediment to employment, or VR services not being required.